ahmadtlz/weatherapp/README.md

 # weatherapp

-react application using hooks redux redux-saga and typescript for using app u need api-key from this site and save it to https://openweathermap.org/api .env
+In This app i using this Api https://api.openweathermap.org/data/2.5/weather?q=${city.payload}&appid=${process.env.REACT_APP_API_KEY} so u guys need the api key from this site https://api.openweathermap.org after that create .env file and add the REACT_APP_API_KEY key over there

+I used :
+  react-hooks redux redux-saga typescript styled-components eslint and prettier

 # install